-“Working notices” refer to the advance notice employers must provide employees before terminating their employment without cause.
+“Working notices” refers to the advance notice employers must provide employees before terminating their employment without cause.
 This means that the termination is not the employee’s fault but is due to downsizing, restructuring, financial constraints, and so on.

 In this case, the employer must provide notice or payment in lieu of notice, which also denotes that the employee must work through the notice period.
 The purpose of these notices is to give employees enough time to find another job while retaining employment, wages, and benefits.